DHTMLX/docs-suite/docs/window/configuration.md

 });
 ~~~

 The header can also contain some buttons.
-You can control them via the [](window/api/window_header_config.md) object of the toolbar.
+You can control them via the [](window/api/window_header_config.md) object of the window.
 Check details in the [](window/customization.md) article.